ruslanguns/AngularTesting/README.md

 - ✅ Add instructions for contribution
 - ✅ Add License MIT
+- ✅ Add a new project with the hello world project
 - ⬜ Add Github Actions for automated testings
 - ⬜ Add Github Templates for Issues and PR
-- ⬜ Add a new project with the hello world project
+- ⬜ Add Jest as default testing service

 ## Development server